Escape of mass and entropy for diagonal flows in real rank one situations: Hausdorff dimension of orbits missing a fixed open subset

-for any $x\in \homsp$ and any $r>0$, with a constant $c$ only depending on $\mu$ and $\mc W$.
-Then we will estimate the number of $L$-boxes (or Bowen $L$-balls) needed at most to cover $\mc W$ as well as the $\mu$-mass of an $L$-box.
-Bounding the $\mu$-mass of $\mc W$ (which is $1$) via these $L$-boxes will result in a contradiction.
+for any $x\in \homsp$ and any $r\in(0,1]$, with an implied constant only depending on $\mu$.
+Then we will give an upper bound for the number of Bowen $L$-balls needed to cover $\mc W$ as well as the $\mu$-mass of an Bowen $L$-ball.
+Bounding the $\mu$-mass of $\mc W$ (which is $1$) via these Bowen balls will result in a contradiction.